What Makes Us Unique

 Dr. Robert Haggerty, Chair of the Department of Pediatrics from 1964 - 1974, originated the term “community pediatrics.”
 He was a pioneer in the development of the idea that a close relationship with pediatricians in the community would provide the best care and improve the health of all children, including underserved populations.
 This concept has continued to thrive under subsequent leadership and community partnerships are an important aspect of pediatrics in the Rochester region.

-Within the Division of General Pediatrics, Dr. Peter Szilagyi has built his research and leadership career around community health.
-Dr. Jill Halterman is medical director for the Children’s Institute, a community-based program to improve educational and mental health achievement among inner-city children.
-Dr. Moira Szilagyi directs Starlight Pediatrics, a medical home for all children in foster care in Monroe County that has become a national model for the integration of foster care with high quality primary care through the American Academy of Pediatrics' Healthy Foster Care America.
+Within the Division of General Pediatrics, Dr. Jill Halterman is medical director for the Children’s Institute, a community-based program to improve educational and mental health achievement among inner-city children.

-The Division is also the home of the national award winning Pediatric Links to the Community (PLC) program, which teaches pediatric residents and medical students in the context of community partnerships, as well as contributing to fellowship training for general academic pediatric fellows.
+The Division is also the home of the national award winning Hoekelman Center (formerly known as Pediatric Links to the Community (PLC) program, which teaches pediatric residents and medical students in the context of community partnerships, as well as contributing to fellowship training for general academic pediatric fellows.
 Fellows have the opportunity to teach in this exemplary program if they choose.